developmentseed/bones/README.md

 * creating new components (.extend) vs. augmenting existing (.augment)
 * adding template engines (see bones/core/index.js)
   * server side vs. client side template compilation

+### Defining models & controllers

+Bones provdes default routes for loading models and collections.
+To take advantage of these endpoints your models and collections should implement a `url` method that returns a string of the form; `api/:collection` or `api/:model/:id`.
+The result of the `url` method is treated as the canonical resource identifier for that object.